 This impact evaluation intends to measure the impact of the GEM program on the performance of Nigerian firms.
 To do so, the evaluation will use a randomized control trial (RCT) methodology.
-The project aims to recruit 2,000 firms (with 2-15 workers each) and randomly assign them into one of five equal-sized experimental groups: (i) a control group; (ii) a group given business training for the owner; (iii) a group given consulting services; (iv) a group linked to HR specialists who will find a worker to insource these skills; and (v) a group linked to companies with professionals specializing in business services to outsource these skills.
-Impacts on firm practices and performance (e.g., sales, profits, employment) will be measured through multiple post-intervention survey rounds.
+The project aimed to recruit 2,000 firms (but ended up with an actual experimental sample of 753 firms) (with 2-15 workers each) and randomly assign them into one of five equal-sized experimental groups: (i) a control group; (ii) a group given business training for the owner; (iii) a group given consulting services; (iv) a group linked to HR specialists who will find a worker to insource these skills; and (v) a group linked to companies with professionals specializing in business services to outsource these skills.
+Impacts on firm practices and performance (e.g., sales, profits, employment) will be measured through multiple postintervention survey rounds.
 To the best of our knowledge, this is the first test of such a market-based approach to skill-development in firms.